Skin Abscess and IV Drug Use

 “Today, the struggles of sober life are challenging,” he writes.
 “But when I really think about it and compare my life now to the pus-filled one of my junkie past, everything seems pretty good.”

-Call us if you or someone you love is suffering from an IV drug abscess.
+If you are suffering from IV drug abscess please call us right now.
 We have experts standing by ready to take your call.
 Let’s work together and get you the help that you need.
 Call us today and get started on your better life soon.

 — Janet Perez